 Supply chain management is one of the most pressing concerns that every eCommerce business is marred with.
 Since the supply chain is a critical element of any eCommerce business – blockchain implementation in this sector will likely solve many problems.
-Blockchain can be extensively leveraged to solve supply chain issues like record-keeping, tracking of products as a less corruptible and better alternative to the centralised database.
+Blockchain can be extensively leveraged to solve supply chain issues like record-keeping, tracking of products as a less corruptible and better alternative to the centralized database.
 Other use-cases of supply chain include:

 i) Provenance Tracking

-Record keeping and provenance tracking becomes easy.
+Record keeping and provenance tracking become easy.
 With the help of RFID tags and embedded sensors, product information can be accessed.
 The timeline of a product right from its inception to where it is at present can be traced through blockchain.
 Besides this, to detect anomalies in any segment of the supply chain, this type of accurate provenance tracking can also be leveraged.

 ii) Cost Reduction

 There is an automatic deduction in the extra costs incurred by the system.
 Blockchain is applied to amp-up the administrative processes in the supply chain.
 It happens while still guaranteeing the security of transactions.
 The elimination of intermediaries also eradicates the risks of frauds, product duplicity while saving money at the same time.
-Customers and suppliers can further process payments within the supply chain by utilising cryptocurrencies rather than customers and suppliers or relying on EDI.
+Customers and suppliers can further process payments within the supply chain by utilizing cryptocurrencies rather than customers and suppliers or relying on EDI.

 iii) Inventory Management